googlefonts/nanoemoji/README.md

 ## QA

-To help confirm valid output `nanoemoji` can optionally perform image diffs between resvg rendering of the original SVGs and Skia rendering from the compiled font.
+To help confirm valid output `nanoemoji` can optionally perform image diffs between browser rendering of the original SVGs and rendering from the compiled font.

+Chrome must be installed in the normal location.

 Usage:

 ```
-# Make sure colr_test is compiled and on PATH
-git clone git@github.com:rsheeter/skia_colr.git
-(cd colr_test && ./build_colr.sh)
-export PATH="$PATH:$(cd skia_colr/out/Static/ && pwd)"
-which colr_test

-# Make sure resvg tool is compiled and on PATH.
-E.g. you can use cargo to install it
-cargo install resvg
-which resvg

 # Get some svgs to play with
 git clone --recursive git@github.com:googlefonts/color-fonts.git